 But with no major bills moving through Congress that would get supporters energized and mobilized, they didn’t have much fodder for action alerts.

-“We realized this was the perfect opportunity to focus on growing our advocacy base,” says Austin Roebuck, Government Relations Coordinator for Yamaha Marine Group, one of the coalition’s members.
+“We realized this was the perfect opportunity to focus on growing our advocacy base,” said Austin Roebuck, then Government Relations Coordinator for Yamaha Marine Group, one of the coalition’s members.

 Up to this point, they had had a little over 6,000 users send letters through the “Bass for Salt” advocacy action center, powered by FiscalNote's advocacy tools.

-“For previous issues we had typically focused on promoting advocacy through social media, trade shows, and email blasts,” says Roebuck.
+“For previous issues we had typically focused on promoting advocacy through social media, trade shows, and email blasts,” said Roebuck.

-“A YETI® Tundra 65 cooler was selected as our prize because it’s a popular product among our target audience, sportsmen and outdoorsmen,” says Roebuck.
+“A YETI® Tundra 65 cooler was selected as our prize because it’s a popular product among our target audience, sportsmen and outdoorsmen,” said Roebuck.

 At $500, the cooler’s retail value was also under the $600 threshold the IRS requires sweepstakes sponsors to submit a 1099 form for prizes and awards.

-“Plus, our friends at YETI felt that we represent a worthy cause, and decided to donate the cooler at no charge to promote the sweepstakes,” says Roebuck.
+“Plus, our friends at YETI felt that we represent a worthy cause, and decided to donate the cooler at no charge to promote the sweepstakes,” said Roebuck.